kirkshoop/async_scope/async-resource.md

 using close_t = /*implementation-defined/*;
 /// @brief the close() cpo provides a sender-of-void.
 /// @details The sender provided by close() will trigger the sender provided
-/// by run() to begin any async-operation needed to close the resource and
+/// by run() to begin any async-function needed to close the resource and
-/// will complete when all the async-operation complete.
+/// will complete when all the async-function complete.
 /// The sender provided by close() will not fail.
 /// @param async-resource-token&
 /// @returns sender<>